Skip to Content

 Instructions

-• In a large bowl, whisk together the bread flour, rye flour, whole-wheat flour, caraway seeds, salt, and the yeast.
+• In a large mixing bowl, whisk together the bread flour, rye flour, whole-wheat flour, caraway seeds, salt, and the yeast.

 • Combine the molasses with the warm water and add to the flour mixture.
 Stir with a spoon until well combined.